YOCKOW/SF-StringEncodingNameImpl/proposal/NNNN-String-Encoding-Names.md

 Hopefully, happening some cascades like below might be expected in the longer term.

-- General string decoders/encoders and protocols for them (for example, as suggested in "[Unicode Processing APIs](https://forums.swift.org/t/pitch-unicode-processing-apis/69294)") could be implemented.
+- General string decoders/encoders and their protocols (for example, as suggested in "[Unicode Processing APIs](https://forums.swift.org/t/pitch-unicode-processing-apis/69294)") could be implemented.

 - Some types which provide their names and decoders/encoders could be implemented for the purpose of tightness between names and implementations.
   * There would be a type for WHATWG Encoding Standard which defines both names and implementations.